 GENERAL MANAGER, DESIGN & CREATIVE TECHNOLOGY

-Paul comes to the role of General Manager, Design & Creative Technology with more than 23 years of industry, academic, business and leadership experience in the design and creative technology sectors.
-He has been the Director of Product Innovation at Laureate Australia and New Zealand for the past three years, responsible for implementing product strategy and driving best practice in the online/digital learning experience through product management, new program development and enhancement, while ensuring connectivity and collaboration with Laureate globally.
-Paul has a deep connection to Laureate’s Design faculty, having worked previously in a number of key roles, including Program Director for Digital Media and Head of Learning and Teaching.
+Paul Brafield commenced in the role of General Manager, Design & Creative Technology in January 2019 after more than 23 years of industry, academic, business and leadership experience in the design and creative technology sectors.
+Previously, Paul had been the Director of Product Innovation at Torrens University, responsible for implementing product strategy and driving best practice in the online/digital learning experience Paul has a deep connection to Torrens University’s Design and Creative Technology faculty, having worked in a number of key roles, including Program Director for Digital Media and Head of Learning and Teaching.

-Prior to joining Laureate, Paul’s career in education encompasses international experience across Australia, New Zealand and the UK.
-Paul was Program Leader, Digital Media at AUT (Auckland University of Technology) for nine years where he was responsible for implementing a wide range of new design courses, coordinating the development of an interdisciplinary program in creative technologies (combining design, media, computing and engineering disciplines), establishing industry advisory groups for digital media and creative technologies, and implementing new postgraduate study pathways in digital media design.
+Prior to joining Torrens University, Paul’s career in education encompasses international experience across Australia, New Zealand and the UK including Program Leader, Digital Media at Auckland University of Technology for nine years.
 He has also worked for The University of London where he implemented new work-integrated learning programs as well as managing programs geared towards part-time and evening access to education for non-traditional student groups at Birkbeck College.
-Paul has undertaken research in the field of digital interaction and creativity, and his research has been published in the international journal Digital Creativity.
 Alongside his career in education, Paul worked as a broadcast graphic designer and art director for a range of major television networks including TVNZ, CanWest and Sky, and also as a freelance designer and consultant on broadcast, film and web projects.

 GENERAL MANAGER, HEALTH & EDUCATION

-In 2018 Mark was appointed as Vice President, International at Laureate Australia and New Zealand (LANZ) following his previous roles within the organisation as General Manager, Business, ELICOS & International and Director of Operations and Strategic Initiatives.
+Mark Falvo joined Torrens University in 2014 and brings with him a wealth of experience in international education spanning more than 20 years.
+In 2018 Mark was appointed as Vice President, International following his previous roles within the organisation as General Manager, Business, ELICOS & International and Director of Operations and Strategic Initiatives.

 Mark is responsible for the overall strategic direction of our international department, including ongoing global projects, international student recruitment and admissions, along with student mobility for Torrens University.
-He is also responsible for establishing and nurturing international pathways within the Laureate network, particularly in the Latin American region.
-Mark is involved in liaison with our offshore recruitment hubs and in country delivery options for Torrens University Australia globally.
+He is also responsible for establishing and nurturing international pathways for our students and is the liaison with our offshore recruitment hubs and in country delivery options for Torrens University Australia globally.